 The day to day running and management of the SEA Alliance is undertaken by the Head of the SEA Alliance, and the SEA Alliance Secretariat.

-Andy Hickman is Head of the SEA Alliance, and lead’s the organisation’s day-to-day work.
+Georgia Worrall, as Head of the SEA Alliance, leads the organisation’s day-to-day work.

 - Responsible for the development and delivery of the SEA Alliance Strategy and Workplan.